isc-projects/kea/doc/sphinx/arm/install.rst

    and bison (.yy files).
 Kea sources have C++/h files generated out from them.
 By default Kea does not use flex or bison to avoid requiring installation of unnecessary dependencies for users.
-   However, if you change anything in the parses (such as adding a new parameter), you will need to use flex and bison to regenerate parsers.
-This option lets you do that.
+   However, anything in the parses is changed (such as adding a new parameter), flex and bison are required to regenerate parsers.
+This option permits that.

  - ``--enable-generate-messages``
    Enable the regeneration of messages files from their messages source files, e.g. regenerate xxx_messages.h and xxx_messages.cc from xxx_messages.mes using the Kea message compiler.
 By default Kea is built using these .h and .cc files from the distribution.
-However, if you change anything in a .mes file (such as adding a new message), you will need to build and use the Kea message compiler.
-This option lets you do that.
+However, if anything in a .mes file is changed (such as adding a new message), the Kea message compiler needs to be built and used.
+This option permits that.

  - ``--with-benchmark``, ``--with-benchmark-source``
    Enable the building of the database backend benchmarks using the Google Benchmark framework.
 This option specifies the path to the gtest source.
-(If the framework is not installed on your system, it can be downloaded from https://github.com/google/benchmark.)
+(If the framework is not installed on the system, it can be downloaded from https://github.com/google/benchmark.)
    This support is experimental.